RedSoftwareSystems/ecs-java-eureka/README.md

 # ECS-JAVA-EUREKA #

-Base image for ECS Aware Eueka Instances
+Base image for ECS Aware Eureka Instances

 ### What is this repository for? ###